 Coronavirus Business Interruption Loan Scheme

-The scheme went live on 23 March 2020 and will initially run for six months.
+The scheme went live on 23 March 2020 and will be open for applications until 31 January 2021.

 It will be provided by the British Business Bank through participating providers, with the aim of supporting the continued provision of finance to UK businesses during the COVID-19 outbreak.